Getting Started at OC

 Many programs at Okanagan College have set schedules, that is, you don't need to choose your courses.
 Other programs, like Associate of Arts or Science or other university transfer programs, require that you register in the courses.
 If you need to choose and register in individual courses for your program, you'll receive a registration letter with details from the College.
 Before registering for your fall and winter semesters, it's important to make sure that you're registering in the right courses.
 Review the program details in the calendar.

 If your graduation goal is a degree from a school other than Okanagan College, then you need to ensure that the courses you take at Okanagan College will transfer to that program.
-Your primary tool for course transfer information is www.bctransferguide.ca.
+Your primary tool for course transfer information is www.bctransferguide.ca and the online calendar of the school you plan to transfer to.

 Finally, you'll use myOkanagan to register in your classes. myOkanagan is your online connection to Okanagan College.
 Use myOkanagan to add and drop classes, get your grades, see your class schedule, see what's happening on campus and much more.